It’s tough out there. But the pressure has changed.

 Like simulations, role-playing is an effective training technique, placing employees in real-world scenarios to practice handling situations.

 Typically, employees are assigned roles or interactive prompts to improvise common scenarios and workplace challenges with their colleagues.
-They then discuss their experience with the larger team for feedback and guidance, before switching roles.
+They then discuss their experience with the larger team for feedback and guidance before switching roles.
+This method is increasingly used to build soft (power) skills like communication, adaptability, and emotional intelligence, skills that are critical in AI-augmented workplaces.

 For example, new managers may role-play giving constructive feedback and placing employees on a fictional performance improvement plan (PIP).
 This tends to be an uncomfortable and awkward conversation for less experienced managers, and role-playing offers the critical thinking and experience needed to feel confident and prepared.